-You may not be a pro, but you can give your bicycle a professional check before every ride and can prevent major damages and accidents from happening.
+You may not be a pro, but you can give your bicycle a professional check before every ride and can prevent significant damages and accidents from happening.

-Most of the time we just take out our MTB or roadster bike for a ride and realize something fishy in the middle of the journey.
-So, it is inevitable to take up a pre-ride inspection of your bike to ensure a safe ride and avoid a roadside malfunction.
+We usually take out our MTB or electric bike for a ride and realize something fishy in the middle of the journey.
+So, taking up a pre-ride inspection of your bike is inevitable to ensure a safe ride and avoid a roadside malfunction.
 Here are a few steps.
 Steps 1-4 should be followed before every ride, while the following steps are recommended if you have time.
 However, they should be performed periodically to ensure safety, maintenance and prevention.

-If the brake lever comes all way close to the handlebar before the wheel stops, it's time to check your brake cables and brake pads.
+If the brake lever comes close to the handlebar before the wheel stops, it's time to check your brake cables and pads.

 These levers are usually found in imported bikes.
-You need to make sure that these levers are closed properly with adept tension.
-If you are unable to understand the mechanics, prefer visiting a nearby cycle repair shop or a bicycle mechanic.
+It would be best to close these levers properly with adept tension.
+If you cannot understand the mechanics, you prefer to visit a nearby cycle repair shop or a bicycle mechanic.

 There are two ways to check them.

 First, place your bike in a resting position on the ground.
-Now hold the handlebar tight with one hand and grab the front wheel from the other hand.
+Hold the handlebar tight and grab the front wheel with the other hand.
 Now try rocking the wheel sideways.
 There should be no movement in any direction.

 Secondly, lift the front tyre and give it a free spin.
 If the wheel wobbles or makes a crunching/grinding sound, take your bike to a cycle shop near you or visit a mechanic immediately.
 Perform the same activity with the other tyre.

 The stem of a cycle is a component that holds the handlebar in place.
 Stand over the bike while keeping the front wheel between your legs.
 Hold the handlebar tightly and firmly.
 Now try to move the handlebar without moving the wheel.
-If any turning movement is shown by the stem, don't ride the bike.
+If the stem shows any turning movement, don't ride the bike.
 Get it repaired by a qualified mechanic.

 Put your cycle on the stand and spin the pedals backwards.
-Now, closely inspect is the chain moving freely over the cogs?
-If the chain is making any kind of sounds or skipping the cogs, clean it properly and re-lubricate it.
+Now, closely inspect if the chain is moving freely over the cogs.
+If the chain is making any sound or skipping the cogs, clean it properly and re-lubricate it.
 The life of a chain usually depends on factors such as riding style, weather, gear choice and how often the chain is lubricated.

-The helmet is the main protective gear which is must for every rider.
-Inspect your helmet for any cracks and make sure that your helmet offers you a snug fit on the forehead.
+The helmet is the main protective gear which is a must for every rider.
+Inspect your helmet for any cracks, and make sure that your helmet offers you a snug fit on the forehead.
 Cross-check the strap buckle and get it replaced if it is broken.
-There is no point in wearing a helmet if it does not stay in place and is unable to give you protection in case of an accident.
+There is no point in wearing a helmet if it does not stay in place and cannot protect you in case of an accident.

-Confused between which cycles to buy: gear or gearless cycle?
+Confused about which cycles to buy: gear or gearless cycle?

-Leader Cycles is one of the most popular and bestselling cycle brands in India.
-Offering a diverse range of MTB, women and kids cycles, Leader Cycles is the first choice amongst netizens for affordable cycles online.
-Get the best quality cycles under 10,000 online delivered right at your place.
+Leader Cycles is one of India's most popular and bestselling cycle brands.
+Offering a diverse range of MTB, women and kids cycles, Leader Cycles is netizens' first choice for affordable online cycles.
+Get the best quality cycles under 10,000 online delivered right to your place.